 Imagine my excitement when I discovered that I had a young spruce growing right in my backyard to carefully and sustainably forage a few tips from.
 The window for gathering spruce tips is pretty much over where I live, but you may still be able to find some near you.
 If you do, that’s your sign to make this pesto.

 Collect tips in early May for just a few weeks, and preserve in salt or freeze them for long term use.
 You’ll be able to notice the new growth: soft, vibrant and feathery, with a citrusy flavour.
-Spruce tips are packed with vitamin A and C, and can provide oil with antimicrobial and antibacterial properties.
+Spruce tips are packed with vitamin A and C, loaded with antimicrobial and antibacterial properties.
 No species of spruce are poisonous, but some taste more bitter than others.
 Fir tips and pine shoots are also edible.
 Avoid the yew tree as it’s toxic!
 Do not over harvest from one tree, especially if the tree is younger.
 Spruce tips make for great trail nibbling food, and you could also make a tea with them, place them on a cake or in a big salad, or use as a garnish.

 Nature’s general rules for foraging spruce tips are as follows: